 When you become a member of LSHC you are supporting the whole organization.
 LSHC was established in 1975 and literally helps thousands of landlords every year.
-One of the cornerstones of LSHC is the casework services provided by the staff.
+One of LSHC’s cornerstones is the casework services provided by the staff.
 General legal information, referrals and summary legal advice provided on an individual basis help small landlords as they navigate the complex regulatory environment which governs most residential tenancies agreements and relationships in Ontario.

 LSHC also offers a comprehensive selection of learning tools and resources, all developed in-house.
 From Learning Modules and Videos to FAQs, Podcasts, Fact Sheets and websites, we have developed a full range of public legal education resources, tools and initiatives to help our community develop a knowledge and keen understanding of their rights and responsibilities, and we keep them informed of their changing obligations as housing providers.

 In addition, LSHC participates in a variety of law reform activities which include lobby for change to improve the operating environment for small landlords and participating in stakeholder consultations.
 Our goal is to represent the concerns and issues of the small landlords and raise awareness to the many challenges they face to improve the operating environment province-wide.

 All members are invited to attend the Annual General Meeting which is typically held in the fall each year and, in addition to a business meeting agenda, features educational presentations and networking opportunities.